rwijtvliet/portfolyo/docs/index.rst

 Portfolyo is a Python package to analyse and manipulate **timeseries** related to **power and gas offtake portfolios**.

-A good place to start learing about this package is :doc:`the quickstart guide<tutorial/quickstart>`.
+A good place to start learing about this package is the :doc:`quickstart guide<tutorial/quickstart>`.

 ------------
 Installation